ltbittner/lb-loader/README.md

 npm install
 npm start
 ```
 The example will run at http://localhost:3000.
-For more detailed example, please refer to [example.js](example/example.js).
+For source code of the example, please refer to [example.js](example/example.js).

 ## Constructor
 An object with following keys are passed as a parameter: